hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 > The information here covers _default behaviour_ at high level.

-## Position Mode
+### Position Mode

-*Position Mode* (also known as *Position Control Hold*) is the easiest and safest *manual* flight mode, in particular for new fliers.
+*Position Mode* relies on GPS, and is the easiest and safest *manual* flight mode, in particular for new fliers.
-It relies on GPS.
+*Position Mode* is selected in QGC from the mode selector in the application status bar.
+This is also the default mode if you move the sticks in an automatic mode.

 On multicopter the roll stick controls vehicle speed in left-right direction (relative to the "front" of the vehicle), pitch stick controls forward-back speed, yaw stick controls rate of rotation above the ground plane, and throttle stick controls the speed of ascent-descent.
 When the sticks are released/centered the vehicle will actively brake, level, and be locked to a position in 3D space — compensating for wind and other forces.